Sea Bream Fillet with a Crust of Mixed Seeds

-The Sea Bream Fillet with Mixed Seed Crust is a recipe that does not require much skill, especially if we rely on our trusted fishmonger for cleaning and filleting the fish.
-However, remember to have the head and bones set aside: essential for making an excellent fish broth, to keep in the freezer.
+The Sea Bream Fillet with a Crust of Mixed Seeds is a recipe that doesn’t require much skill, especially if we rely on our trusted fishmonger for cleaning and filleting the fish.
+However, remember to save the head and bones: essential for preparing a great fish broth to store in the freezer.

-Delicious to taste and also very nice to present, they will always be appreciated both by the palate and the eyes, because as they say: you eat with your eyes too.
-If you do not enjoy a bit of marinating with white wine, you can skip it but add some grated lemon zest to the mashed potatoes.
+Delicious to taste and also beautiful to present, they will always be much appreciated both in taste and appearance, because as they say: we eat with our eyes too.
+If you don’t like the slight marination with white wine, you can skip it but add some grated lemon zest to the mashed potatoes.

-A different idea to bring to the table even for a Christmas Eve dinner.
+A different idea to bring to the table even for Christmas Eve dinner.

-Here are links to other tasty fish recipes:
+Here are links to other delicious fish recipes:

 Sea Bream Fillet with Mixed Seed Crust